-May offset aging
+May offset ageing

 Both modern studies and observance of cultures with a strong tradition in fasting suggest that fasting is likely to have a direct effect in increasing longevity.
-This can be accounted for by both the physiological and cognitive benefits.
+This can be accounted for by the physiological and cognitive benefits.

 In the same report, it is noted that after a few days of fasting, higher levels of endorphins – “feel-good” hormones – are produced in the blood, which can have a positive impact on mental well-being.
 As well as improving our sense of wellbeing, it can also help to prevent depression and improve our reaction to stress.